tlswg/snip/draft-ietf-tls-snip.md

 Thus, the definition of where incompatible protocols needs to encompass multiple endpoints somehow.

-A number of choices are possible here:
+A number of choices are possible here (this list is not exhaustive):

 * The set of endpoints that are authoritative for the same domain name.